-- Display the vocabulary map in PowerPoint and deliver instruction for one word at a time. - Students do not need a copy of the map and should not take notes during instruction. - Students should track the teacher with their eyes during instruction. - Students should respond to all teacher prompts and demonstrate understanding of the words during turn-and-talk activities.
+- Display the vocabulary map in PowerPoint and deliver instruction for one word at a time. - Teachers can provide copies of the vocabulary maps to students, but students should not take notes during instruction. - Students should track the teacher with their eyes during instruction. - Students should respond to all teacher prompts and demonstrate understanding of the words during turn-and-talk activities. - After the turn-and-talk activity, students can record notes, like personal connections to the words, on their copy of the vocabulary map.